irieger/pocl-texture-lookup-error-poc/README.md

 **Note:** Currently I haven't tested the code in this state on the Raspberry but will follow up with it later on.

+## Finding the Bug - CL_A and CL_R

+The bug was deep in the detail.
+Using 1D lookup tables in OpenCL on AMD and NVidia OpenCL devices works when using CL_R as the channel format so only loading one channel into the lookup table.
+However POCL doesn't support this mode, but allows CL_A for single channel.

+**Using CL_A instead of CL_R and thus also using the .w instead of .z channel on the lookup works**

+(See version 074cda3d or older to see the original code if you want to test further)

 ## Building & Running